smonolo/youroad/README.md

 ### YouRoad

 I decided to call this project YouRoad as a clear reference to the company, and also to be able to make a fun implementation with a friend of mine who's a graphic designer.
 I asked him to create a very quick branding sheet, so I could put some logos into the website.
-So far I only used the favicon, but I'll leave the result here.
+So far I only used two assets, but I'll leave the result here.

 ![YouRoad branding sheet made by Simone Caruso](https://cdn.smnl.it/wpjkfkYufz.png)